Crypto-TII/nnbits/README.md

 # Commands to Execute

-A demo is available in Google Colab
+A [demo notebook](demo.ipynb) is included in this repository.
+To open the demo in Google Colab (allows to execute Python code directly in the browser and provides one GPU and one TPU for free) please click here

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Crypto-TII/nbeats_statistical_test/blob/main/demo.ipynb)